franneck94/Vscode-C-Cpp-Runner/README.md

 ## Using the MSVC Compiler

-Since version 3.0 the MSVC compiler (toolchain) can also be used.
-To do so, set the setting **msvcBatchPath** to a valid path.
+To use the MSVC compiler (toolchain), set the **msvcBatchPath** setting to a valid path.
-Then the other settings about the compiler and debugger are ignored in the workspace.
+Then the other settings about the GCC/Clang tools are ignored in the current workspace.
-If you want to stop using the MSVC compiler in the workspace, just reset the **msvcBatchPath** setting.
+If you want to stop using the MSVC compiler, just reset the local **msvcBatchPath** setting.
-Caveat 1: Currently **if** warnings are enabled, the warning level **/W3** is always used.
-Caveat 2: Currently the linker args are ignored.
-Caveat 3: Currently no cross-compiling is allowed.
+Caveat: Currently no cross-compiling is allowed.

 ## Release Notes